meshula/meshula.github.com/site/astro-site/src/content/papers/lastmile-v2.md

 #### Context and Industry Impact

 USD represents a fundamental philosophical shift from "application-centric" to "scene-centric" 3D production workflows.
-Rather than optimizing for specific tools or renderers, USD positions the scene description as the authoritative source of truth, with applications serving as specialized views and editors of the underlying data.
+Although data stored in USD can be optmized for specific tools or renderers, USD positions the scene description as the authoritative source of truth, with applications serving as specialized views and editors of the underlying data.

 This approach challenges decades of established pipeline practices where each application maintained its own scene representation, connected through lossy import/export workflows.
-USD's composition system enables collaborative scene assembly, multiple artists working simultaneously on different aspects of the same scene.
+USD's composition system enables collaborative scene assembly with multiple artists working simultaneously on different aspects of the same scene.
 A well architected scene structure avoids the need for file locking and manual merge conflict resolution.

 The format's success reflects the fact that modern content creation complexity demands new organizational paradigms.
 USD's influence extends beyond animation and VFX into architecture, automotive design, and emerging domains like virtual production and real-time collaboration.